savinyu/Web-Annotator-Extension/README.md

    npm run build
    ```
 3. Load the extension in Chrome
-   -Open Chrome and go to chrome://extensions/.
+   - Open Chrome and go to chrome://extensions/.
-   -Enable "Developer mode" using the toggle switch in the top-right corner.
+   - Enable "Developer mode" using the toggle switch in the top-right corner.
-   -Click the "Load unpacked" button and select the build directory inside your project folder.
+   - Click the "Load unpacked" button and select the build directory inside your project folder.